KeithDeSantis/KeithDeSantis/README.md

 * My Network Security Class consisted of three "Missions" where we built an infrastructure, executed an attack, and built a functioning defense of our own design based on a topic.
 They dealt with [Web Infrastructure Security](https://github.com/KeithDeSantis/CS-Undergraduate/blob/master/4404%20Network%20Security/Mission_1/Mission%201%20Writeup.pdf), [Mutli-Factor Authentication](https://github.com/KeithDeSantis/CS-Undergraduate/blob/master/4404%20Network%20Security/Mission_2/Mission%202%20Writeup.pdf), and [Botnets and Intrusion Detection Systems](https://github.com/KeithDeSantis/CS-Undergraduate/blob/master/4404%20Network%20Security/Mission_3/Mission%203%20Writeup.pdf).

+* My work in Introduction to AI, involving projects based around [Genetic Algorithms](https://github.com/KeithDeSantis/CS-Undergraduate/blob/master/4341%20Introduction%20to%20Artificial%20Intelligence/Assignment%202/submission/Assignment2WriteUp.pdf), [Machine Learning](https://github.com/KeithDeSantis/CS-Undergraduate/blob/master/4341%20Introduction%20to%20Artificial%20Intelligence/Assignment%203/Assignment3WriteUp.pdf), [Reinforcement Learning](https://github.com/KeithDeSantis/CS-Undergraduate/blob/master/4341%20Introduction%20to%20Artificial%20Intelligence/Assignment%204/README.md), and more.

+* A [Brigham and Women's Hospital Kiosk App](https://github.com/KeithDeSantis/Brigham-And-Womens-Kiosk-App) developed by me and a team of 10 other students over the course of a term for my Software Engineering course.
+This was one of the largest projects I'd worked on both in codebase and size of collaborators and I was very proud of the final product.

+* A personal project, [`Picasso`](https://github.com/KeithDeSantis/PicAsso), originally developed to try to sort album colors into collages vaguely based on dominant colors using AI.
+I've since expanded on it to have to ability to recreate refernce images from a set of source images, allowing me to recreate some of my favorite album covers out of other albums I love, but it can be used for any such purpose.

+* A simple simulation of the spread of disease using the [SIR model](https://github.com/KeithDeSantis/SIR-Simulator-With-Animation).
+This one is by far the worst code I have on my GitHub, but has a special place in my heart as it is the very first time I began programming and successfully created a project I set my mind to.

 ---